JonSno29/JTS_PORTFOLIO/README.md

 ## FEATURES:

-🎗 Uses a GIF to show features
+🎗 Uses a GIF to show features.

 🎗 Acessable design.